cjbeecroft/spark_blast/readme.md

 ## Packages
 - Swift (python-swiftclient)
-- Blast (TODO -- how to install blast)
+- Blast -- Follow instructions at https://www.ncbi.nlm.nih.gov/books/NBK52640/ to install.
+Move the `makeblastdb` and `blastn` binaries to spark invocation directory from <blast_root>/bin/
 ## Cluster
 This project assumes a functional spark cluster, similar to the set up in HW6